An attacker and hundreds of copypasta looters withdrew over $190 million from Nomad bridge. Here’s a simple explanation of what happened.

 How did Nomad get hacked?

-It appears that the attacker first managed to withdraw 100 WBTC, which they then immediately swapped for WETH and ETH.
+It appears that the attacker first managed to withdraw 100 WBTC.
+Then they immediately swapped it for WETH and ETH.

 The attacker dumped all the tokens and converted all to ETH.
 The hacker's wallet still holds >2k ETH.

 Over the next couple of hours, Nomad’s wallet balance went down from >$190 million to $16.5k.

 The original cause of the attack was that Nomad's smart contract failed to properly validate the input of the transaction.